Professor of Politics and International Relations at FGV

-Correlates of Climate Change Risk Perception: Evidence from Latin America (Revise & Resubmit, Nature Communications).
-With Guilherme Fasolin, Renan C. Marques and Juliana Camargo.
+Correlates of Climate Change Risk Perception: Evidence from Latin America.
+Nature Communications, 16 (2025): 6887.
+With Guilherme Fasolin, Renan Marques and Juliana Camargo.

-Introducing the Latin American Transnational Surveillance Database (LATS) (Revise & Resubmit, Journal of Peace Research).
+Introducing the Latin American Transnational Surveillance Database (LATS).
+Journal of Peace Research, 62, no 4 (2025): 1262-1278.
 With Marcos R. Fernandes, Lucas O. Paes, João Dalla Pola and Vitor Sion.
+Supplementary Material

 Nationalist Backlash Against Foreign Climate Shaming.
 Global Environmental Politics, 22, no 1 (2022): 139–58.
 With Umberto Mignozzetti and Guilherme Fasolin.
 Supplementary Material